Housing and homelessness

 Addressing homelessness is an increasing challenge for our city and housing is the preferred long-term solution to reducing homelessness.

 Council recognises its role as an advocate to encourage the Queensland Government and Australian Government to commit to fund the construction of more social and affordable homes in Brisbane.
-Meanwhile, Council is creating opportunities to increase affordable housing options across the city through the planning framework.
+Meanwhile, Council is creating opportunities to increase housing options across the city through the planning framework.

 For more information on Council’s support for people experiencing, or at risk of, homelessness, phone Council on 07 3403 8888 and ask to speak with the Safe Communities team.